 2. You’re Either Physically Injured Or You’re Not

-When you think about injuries sustained in a car accident, most people don’t usually consider psychological trauma.
-It’s a shame, because it happens and happens more often than you should be comfortable thinking about.
-Being in a car accident can be massively traumatic, and cause lingering effects like nightmares, depression, anxiety, and in many cases, Post Traumatic Stress Disorder.
-If you don’t think psychological damage is a real thing, talk to someone who still has nightmares about their accident, 15 years later.
-Unless you are that person, you can’t comment on what they’re going through.
+When considering injuries sustained in a car accident, people don’t always consider psychological trauma, but it happens all too often.
+Being in a car accident can cause lingering effects like nightmares, depression, anxiety, and in many cases, Post Traumatic Stress Disorder.

 1. You Should Only See A Doctor For A Serious Injury

 You should see a doctor for any injury, especially after an accident.
 Be sure to give any kind of soreness, pain, aches, or other complaint the proper attention.
 Your doctor wants you to be healthy, and it’s worth the extra co-pay to make sure you are.

 If you’ve been hurt in an accident, don’t base your future on thirdhand information.
 Use our form below to schedule a free consultation with one of our attorneys who can show you the basics of your case and discuss your rights.